AmirMotefaker/ChatGPT-Web-Application/README.md

 # Introduction

 - The ChatGPT(Generative Pre-trained Transformer) from [OpenAI](https://openai.com/) is one of the most potent chatbots.
 You can ask anything, and it will provide accurate responses.
 Additionally, OpenAI offers an API for use in programming.
-To start, in this project we’ll look at how to use the Python API to build a ChatGPT web app.
+To start, in this project, we’ll look at how to use the Python API to build a ChatGPT web app.

 - ChatGPT, the general-purpose AI chatbot prototype that the internet is obsessed with right now, has taken the world by storm over the past few months.
 It’s quickly become the dominant example of the influence AI-generated content will have in the future, showing just how powerful these tools can be.